+Prof. USUDA, Tomonori

 Departments of NAOJ

 A Projects

+Four Projects for Next-Generation Astronomy

 The A projects group is designed and established to foster pioneering research and development (R&D) activities.
 This aims to encourage the creativity of researchers and create a diverse and advanced R&D environment.
 Four project offices, that are JASMINE Project Office, the Extrasolar Planet Detection Project Office, the RISE Project, and the SOLAR-C Project Office; are classified into the A project group.
 Each project has selected an ambitious theme, and is performing the R&D that will open the way to a new era of Astronomy.

-research division explores a variety of mysteries of the electromagnetic waves of various wavelengths.
-The icons below express coverage of the observational techniques of each
+research division explores a variety of mysteries of the Universe by analyzing electromagnetic waves of various wavelengths.
+The icons below express the main wavelength coverage of the observational techniques of each project and division